mklimek1/final-project/resources/Markdown-in-CAT-test.md

 ```

 ## Links
-Here we'll see how different types of links are interpreted by *Wordfast Pro*, *Trados Studio 2022*, and _memoQ 10_.
+Here we'll see how different types of links are interpreted by *Wordfast Pro*, *Trados Studio 2022*, and _Phrase_.

 ### Links to Sections with Headers
 The link to section on [**Bold** is here](#bold).